Moishe/Moishe.github.io/_drafts/mistakes-were-made.md

 Many of my childhood memories are of my mom sitting at our dining room table, making things.
 She made quilts, she painted, she made pysanky eggs, she made incredible cards and birth announcements and paper cuts.

 On the left is a picture of my daughter and my brother at my childhood home.
 Things haven’t changed much: my brother’s painting more than my mom now, but you can see the art on the walls and art supplies everywhere and some clutter and mess and maybe you get the sense that that is okay as long as something is being made.

 And you see a kid watching an adult making things, and learning.

-On the right is my daughter, applying some of that learning, just straight up painting on the walls, under the watchful eye of some of my brother's art.
+On the right is my daughter, applying some of that learning, just straight up painting on the walls, under the watchful eye of my brother's art.

 ![Painting on Walls](/images/mistakes/wall-paint.png)
 ---
 When I walked into Etsy for my interview, it felt like I was coming home.
-There was weird art, a palpable sense of creativity, a bunch of weird people, and it was all a bit of a mess.
+There was art everywhere, a palpable sense of creativity, a bunch of weird people, and it was all a bit of a mess.
 There was nobody painting on the walls right then but it sure seemed like someone might, at any minute.

 I'd never felt more at home at a place I might work.